CHOQUEQUIRAO

 2. DAY 2 Chiquisca – Choquequirao

-Renewed after a short break, continue the hike slowly climbing for two and a half hours to Marampata and stop for lunch.
-Enjoy your meal and continue for another two hours until you finally arrive at the formidable archaeological complex of Choquequirao at 3103m/10178ft.
-Leave your things at the campsite and explore the terraces and constructions during your free time.
-Later at dusk, your chances to see Condors flying around will increase.
-So get comfy and keep your eye wide open.
+Once renewed after the short break, we will continue the hike slowly climbing for 2.5 hours to Marampata, where we will stop for lunch.
+Next, we will continue for another 2 hours until you finally arrive at the formidable archaeological complex of Choquequirao (altitude: 3103 m / 10178 ft).
+After dropping your things at the campsite, you can explore the terraces and constructions during your free time.
+Later at dusk, your chances to see Condors flying around will increase, so get comfy and keep your eyes wide open.

 Daily Trek Statistics